beatrizmilz/ambi-agua-2823/README.md

 # AMBIAGUA-2021-2823

-In this repository, the code for the manuscript is available.
+In this repository, the code for the manuscript is available: http://www.ambi-agua.net/seer/index.php/ambi-agua/article/view/2402

 ## Spatio-temporal variability of water quality in Billings Reservoir Central Body - São Paulo, Brazil